Wondering how to increase your metabolism after 40? You’re not alone!

-Maybe you were never one of those lucky girls who could eat anything they wanted and not gain a pound, but now it feels like just looking at food will boost you up a dress size.
+Maybe you were previously one of those lucky girls who could eat anything they wanted and not gain a pound, but now it feels like just looking at food will boost you up a dress size.

 You’re not imagining it.

-The truth is that as we age, our metabolism tends to slow down, making it way more difficult to lose weight and maintain a healthy weight.
+The truth is that as we age, our metabolism tends to slow down, making it much more difficult to lose weight and maintain a healthy weight.
 But that doesn’t mean that all hope is lost, or that there’s nothing you can do to fix it.

 What exactly is metabolism, and how does it work?

-This energy is used to power your cells, tissues, and organs.
-Your metabolism also helps to regulate your body temperature and how you store energy in the form of fat.
+This energy is used to power your cells, tissues and organs.
+Your metabolism also helps regulate your body temperature and how you store energy in the form of fat.

 There are a few different factors that can greatly influence your metabolism, including:

-- Your genes.
 Yes, it’s sad but true.
-Some people were just born lucky, with a naturally high metabolism.
-Those are generally the people who can eat whatever they want without ever gaining weight.
+Some people were just born lucky with a naturally high metabolism.
+Those are generally the people who can eat what they want without ever gaining weight.

-As a general rule, the muscle you have, and the higher your muscle-to-fat ratio, the higher your metabolism will be.
+As a general rule, the more muscle you have and the higher your muscle-to-fat ratio, the higher your metabolism will be.